~ by Texas Homesteader ~

 When it was time to eat I was very pleased when I carefully reached in to retrieve RancherMan’s casserole and it was still piping hot.

-If you don’t have a cooler large enough to hold your hot casserole you can use the same towel-insulation and hot brick procedure using a box instead.
+If you don’t have a cooler large enough to hold your hot casserole you can use the same towel-insulation and hot brick procedure using a cardboard box instead.

 Food safety is important y’all – make sure your hot food stays HOT!